katevnuk/sql-challenge/README.md

 ON employees.emp_no = salaries.emp_no;
 ```

-2. List employees who were hired in 1986.
+2. Listed employees who were hired in 1986.
 ```
 SELECT first_name, last_name, hire_date
 FROM employees
 WHERE hire_date BETWEEN '1986-01-01' AND '1987-01-01';
 ```

-3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
+3. Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
 ```
 SELECT departments.dept_no, departments.dept_name, dept_manager.emp_no, employees.last_name, employees.first_name, dept_manager.from_date, dept_manager.to_date
 FROM departments